 · Quantify your need for life insurance as best as you can.
 How many family members would need to be supported after your death?
 Are you hoping that a part of the payout could be used towards college or retirement expenses for your spouse?
 If you’re on a shoe string budget, what’s the least amount of coverage you’ll need to make sure that funeral costs and any possibly outstanding medical bills are covered?

-· Get free comparisons at websites like AccuQuote so you can start to plan and prepare for the yearly premiums.
-Find out what method of payment will be best for you- yearly, where you get to pay a lump sum and save on interest, or quarterly payments.
-Use the services of a reputable aggregator website and compare features in policies.
+· Get competitive quotes.
+A great place to get free quote comparisons at websites like AccuQuote so you can start to plan and prepare for the yearly premiums.
+Find out what method of payment will be best for you: yearly, where you get to pay a lump sum and save on interest, or quarterly payments.
+Use the services of a reputable aggregator website and compare policy features.

 Remember, this decision is about protecting your family and securing their financial future, so needless to say it’s an important one.
 Take your time, get advice and get it right.